tzhern/MAST30034-Project-1/README.md

 - `raw_data`: Contains all the raw data files.
 - `preprocessed_data`: Contains all the preprocessed data files.
 - `plots`: Output and save all your figures here.
 - `code`: Keep all notebooks and scripts in this folder.
 Ensure that you have notebooks for each _stage_ of code.
-Here's an example:
+Here's the instructions:
-    - run "preprocessing.ipynb" to download and preprocess data
+    1. run [preprocessing.ipynb](code/preprocessing.ipynb) to download and preprocess data.
-    - run "visualisation.ipynb" for visualisation and exploratory data analysis.
+    2. run [visualisation.ipynb](code/visualisation.ipynb) for visualisation and exploratory data analysis.
-    - run "modelling.ipynb" for machine learning modelling.
+    3. run [modelling.ipynb](code/modelling) for machine learning modelling.
 - `deprecated`: A folder to store "old code".